aceBLD/acebld/README.md

 <h1 align="center">Æ's Info </h1>

 ### About me:
-Just a Student from the phillipines, Skibidi coder
+Just a student who do coding as a hobby and doin it for fun

 ### 💻 Something that they called tech stack:
 #### Alien languages:
-- HTML (Not a programming language twin 🥀)
+- HTML
-- CSS (Also not a programming language 🥀)
+- CSS
 - JavaScript
 - Java
 - Python